thegooddocsproject/website-hugo/content/en/blog/6-resources-starting-journey-into-docs.md

 title: 6 resources for starting your journey into docs!
 date: 2022-07-16T21:58:42.336Z
 publishDate: 2022-07-19T21:58:42.336Z
-lastmod: 2022-08-09T09:22:50.354Z
+lastmod: 2022-08-09T09:33:23.063Z
-image: /uploads/blog/headers/spongebob_writes.jpeg
+image: /uploads/blog/headers/Matthew-Sleeper.jpg
 images:
-  - /uploads/blog/headers/spongebob_writes.jpeg
+  - /uploads/blog/headers/Matthew-Sleeper.jpg
 author:
   - tina_luedtke
 tags:
   - writing-tips
   - learn-tech-writing
-custom_copyright: " "
+custom_copyright: ""
+custom_license: "Photo by <a href="https://unsplash.com/@mjsleeper?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Matthew Sleeper</a> on <a href="https://unsplash.com/s/photos/begin-idea?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-custom_license: " "
+   "
 type: blog
 ---
 Do you find yourself in the shoes of someone who has to write documentation for the first time ever?
 The closer you look, the more you will find that technical writing is actually quite a broad discipline.
 Amidst the tons of resources, it can be hard to figure out what you need to know to get started.
 So here are six resources to narrow that space for you.